sclyde-ai/obsidian_github/言語 language/English/learning.md

 - Oxford
+	 the acquisition of knowledge or skills through study, experience, or being taught.
+- Cambridge
 	- the activity of obtaining knowledge
 	 - knowledge or a piece of information obtained by study
-- Cambridge
--